Alternative Minimum Tax (AMT): Definition & Who Pays It?

 - The amount for couples filing jointly in 2022 is $118,100 and $75,900 for single filers.

 - To protect middle-class taxpayers against tax bracket creep, Congress approved the American Taxpayer Relief Act of 2012.
 This indexes the exemption amount to inflation.

 What Is Alternative Minimum Tax (AMT)?

 An alternative minimum tax (AMT) is calculated on the incomes of some high earning individuals by setting a limit on some of the tax lowering strategies.

 AMT is calculated in addition to the regular income tax.
 This tax is calculated regardless of how many credits or tax deductions the filer may claim.
 AMT has been imposed to ensure that those individuals pay a minimum amount of tax.

 The AMT recalculates the income tax by adding back some allowed credits like the general business credit or the qualified electric vehicle credit.
 There are other considerations as well that can be figured out by filling out the IRS Form 6251.
 Some of the credits that need to be added back are if you sold stock options or had a large long term capital gain.

 How the Alternative Minimum Tax (AMT) Works

-The tax owed on the difference between a taxpayer’s AMTI and his AMT exemption is determined using the applicable rate schedule.
-As a result, there could be a minimal tax (TMT).
+The tax owed on the difference between a taxpayer’s Alternative Minimum Tax Income (AMTI) and their AMT exemption is determined using the applicable rate schedule.
+As a result, you might have to pay the tentative minimum tax (TMT).